tlswg/rfc8447bis/draft-ietf-tls-rfc8447bis.md

 In order to refect the changes in the Recommended column allocation, IANA SHALL update the the TLS Certificate Types registry as follows:

-- Change the registration procedure to:
+- Adjust the registration procedure related to setting the “Recommended” column as follows:

 ~~~
-    Values in the range 0-223 (decimal) are assigned via Specification
-    Required [RFC8126].
-Values in the range 224-255 (decimal) are
-    reserved for Private Use [RFC8126].
     Setting a value to "Y" or "D" or transitioning the value from "Y" or "D"
     in the "Recommended" column requires IETF Standards Action [RFC8126]
     or IESG Approval.
 ~~~